PopulateTools/decidim-module-anonymous_proposals/README.md

 Transform proposals component to allow not signed in users creation of proposals.
 For this the proposals created anonymously will be linked with a special anonymous users group.
-There is a taksk to create/update anonymous groups in organizations explained in Installation section.
+There is a task to create/update anonymous groups in organizations explained in Installation section.